-The Public Health Laboratory, located in the grounds of Cherry Orchard Hospital is administered by HSE Dublin Mid-Leinster.
-Its aim is to support the diagnosis, prevention and control of infectious communicable diseases and food borne illnesses.
-The Laboratory provides a range of microbiological services:
+The Public Health Laboratory (PHL), HSE Dublin is located in the grounds of Cherry Orchard Hospital, and is administered by HSE Community Healthcare East (CHO 6).
+It aims to support the diagnosis, prevention and control of infectious communicable diseases and food borne illnesses.

-The Public Health laboratory as part of the HSE adheres to the principles of data protection which are set out in the General Data Protection Regulation (GDPR) and the Data Protection Acts 1988-2018
+The PHL adheres to the principles of data protection which are set out in the General Data Protection Regulation (GDPR) and the Data Protection Acts 1988 to 2018.

 Public Health Laboratory, Health Service Executive, Cherry Orchard Hospital, Ballyfermot, Dublin 10